 What Food Are Not Alkalizing

-To get the health benefits of an alkaline diet it is important to up you intake of the foods listed above and drastically reduce or completely eliminate from your diet:
+To get the health benefits of an alkaline diet, it is important to up your intake of the foods listed above and drastically reduce or completely eliminate from your diet:

 • Dairy products